ehowey/gatsby-theme-catalyst/themes/gatsby-theme-catalyst-header-bigtop/README.md

 Sibling theme for `gatsby-theme-catalyst-core` which adds a "big" site header and navbar using latent component shadowing.
 Branding/Logo on top, large.
 Navigation underneath the logo.
 Social links in the top right corner.
 Theme options are set set via `gatsby-theme-catalyst-core`, for example setting `displaySiteTitle: false` and `displaySiteTitleMobile: false` will only show the logo for branding.

+You can see a styled implementation of this in [gatsby-theme-catalyst-helium](https://gatsby-starter-catalyst-helium.netlify.app).

 **Additional Documentation**

 [Read the docs on Github](https://github.com/ehowey/gatsby-theme-catalyst)